ImYiFeng/FurinaLC/FAQ.md

 (Note: they aren't case sensitive, as limbus client automatically uppercases the input when sending to the server)

+- RESET

+    This command will reset a user's database to default.

 - SYNC

     This command will update your owned stuff, making sure it's up to date with the latest limbus stuff.
 Make sure the git submodule is updated before running this.